Denver Mountain Parks

 Express rider, cavalry scout, Medal of Honor winner and buffalo hunter.

 When he died in Denver in 1917, his funeral became the largest in Colorado history.
-At his request, he was buried on top of Lookout Mountain, a 7,375 foot high peak just west of the city with commanding views of both the plains to the east and the snowcapped Rocky Mountains to the west.
+At his request, he was buried on top of Lookout Mountain, a 7,375-foot peak just west of the city with commanding views of both the plains to the east and the snowcapped Rocky Mountains to the west.
 Today, Denver owns 110 acres of park at the top of the mountain and operates Buffalo Bill's Grave & Museum, a wonderful museum near the grave site with exhibits covering Buffalo Bill's exciting life.
 There are hiking trails in the area, a massive Western gift shop, and a huge viewing deck with panoramic views.

 After the Park: At the base of Lookout Mountain is the Old West town of Golden.
 Colorado's first capital city is now a recreation center for biking, hiking, rock climbing and kayaking.
-Clear Creek flows right through town and is filled with tubers and kayakers, while the main street is lined with historic buildings that now housing restaurants, art galleries and outdoor cafes.
+Clear Creek flows right through town and is filled with tubers and kayakers, while the main street is lined with historical buildings that now house restaurants, art galleries and outdoor cafes.
 In town, Golden City Brewery has a pretty beer garden, while the Buffalo Rose has bands playing on weekends on their outdoor patio.